leonlinsx/minimal-mistakes/_posts/2020-11-18-value-value.md

 ## Main

+That's why definitions are important.
+If your "later" in "I'm doing the dishes later" meant two weeks from now vs their "later tonight," you're going to have problems.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*